dapr/docs/daprdocs/content/en/developing-applications/ides/vscode/vscode-how-to-debug-multiple-dapr-apps.md

 }
 ```

-## Step 3: Configure compound launch inside launch.json
+## Step 3: Configure a compound launch in launch.json

-A compound launch configuration can be made in the launch.json.
-Its purpose is to list the names of two or more launch configurations that should be launched in parallel.
-Optionally, a preLaunchTask can be specified and run before the individual debug sessions are started.
+A compound launch configuration can defined in `launch.json` and is a set of two or more launch configurations that are launched in parallel.
+Optionally, a `preLaunchTask` can be specified and run before the individual debug sessions are started.

-For our example the compound configuration is be:
+For this example the compound configuration is:

 ```json
 {